MistyLeo12/Relation-Tree/README.md

 ### buildPrevGen(data, ret) summary
 param data is a cleaned dictionary of unique IDs (a string) to identifying information (list of strings) param ret is a list of lists
 This function modifies ret with each call.
 It takes the last element (a list) of ret and appends a new list to ret populated with the parents (mother, then father, if any) of each person in that last list.
 Parent IDs are directly fetchable from data, data[id][6] is mother ID and data[id][8] is father ID. id will be found by iterating through the ids in the last element of ret.
 When there are no more ancestors in a generation, ret will append [0].
-The reasoning for this will be explained later.
-To get a better understanding, assume we have this combination of individuals and parent(s): A -> B, C; B -> D, E; C -> F, G; F -> H**ADD FOOTNOTE IN POST PROCESSING ON NOTATION**.
-In the first iteration, ret is [[A]].
-The following iterations modify ret like so:
-[[A], [B, C]]
-[[A], [B, C], [D, E, F, G]]
-[[A], [B, C], [D, E, F, G], [H]]
-[[A], [B, C], [D, E, F, G], [H], [0]]
-The last viable generation, [H], has only length one because out of the previous generation, [D, E, F, G], only F had parents who were known, and only one of her parents were known.

 ### buildNextGen2(data, ret) summary
 param data is a dictionary of unique IDs (strings) to children IDs (list of strings).
 This dictionary was created from a result of a call to child_dic(dict) *defined later*, which itself inputs a cleaned dictionary, so it is by definition already cleaned. param ret is a list of lists

 ## Explanation of Mode 1 - How two people are related
 Once the user has successfully given the program two ids (call these id1 and id2) to work with (detailed in the beginning of this section), a while loop is employed that calls buildPrevGen() on both users, until something in common is found on the collapsed version of the respective rets.
 Where collapsed() has the following effect on ret: